- Melatonin treatment and light therapy for chronic sleep onset insomnia in children

 A randomised controlled trial was conducted to compare the effects of light therapy and melatonin with a placebo treatment.
 In addition, direct and indirect effects of melatonin treatment and light therapy on cognition, health and psychosocial functioning were examined.
 Results showed that both treatments positively influenced various sleep outcomes, but melatonin affected more outcomes and its effects were generally stronger.
 Health improved after melatonin treatment, and behaviour problems reduced after light therapy.
 Surprisingly, there was no evidence to support the hypothesis that these effects were caused by sleep improvement.

-Chapter 4: Classical conditioning for preserving effects of short term melatonin treatment in children with chronic sleep onset insomnia: A pilot study (Embargo until 29 March 2019)
+Chapter 4: Classical conditioning for preserving effects of short term melatonin treatment in children with chronic sleep onset insomnia: A pilot study (Embargo up to and including 29 March 2019)

-Chapter 6: Effects of melatonin and bright light treatment in children with chronic sleep onset insomnia: A randomised controlled study (Embargo until 29 March 2019)
+Chapter 6: Effects of melatonin and bright light treatment in children with chronic sleep onset insomnia: A randomised controlled study (Embargo up to and including 29 March 2019)

-Chapter 7: Cognitive, health and psychosocial effects of melatonin and light therapy in children with chronic sleep onset insomnia (Embargo until 29 March 2019)
+Chapter 7: Cognitive, health and psychosocial effects of melatonin and light therapy in children with chronic sleep onset insomnia (Embargo up to and including 29 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.